NuNormas/CRMApi/README.md

   }

 ### Testing
-- to Run test go to demo/src/test/kotlin/com/example/demo, choose the test you want to run, and run this test
+- To Run test go to demo/src/test/kotlin/com/example/demo, choose the test you want to run, and run this test